ksindi/managers-playbook/README.md

     1. First Paragraph — no more than 2 sentences.
 This would be the headline and critical information
     1. Second paragraph — 3–7 bullets.
 The more bullets, the lower line length.
 Aim to not wrap sentences.
     1. Third (final) paragraph — no more than 2–3 sentences focused on the action needed, follow up, and timelines.
+1. "Schedule send" emails when outside of business hours unless they're just FYIs or you need an immediate response.

 ### Meetings